hysamah/MicroprocessorSim/README.md

 # MicroprocessorSim
-a microprocessor simulator using C++ and aheavily object oriented implementation
+A microprocessor simulator using C++ and a heavily object oriented implementation

 # Usage
-complie & run :
+Complie & run :
 - g++  *.cpp -o sim.exe
 - .\sim.exe

-enter the file name that contains the program (instruction list)
+Enter the file name that contains the program (instruction list)

 # Supported instructions
 ADD in1 in2 out1 ==> out1 := in1 + in2